 - Click the three dots next to your network, choose Forget This Network, then reselect it and type the password back in.

-Step 4: Fix the "Connected but No Internet" IP Problem
+Fix "Connected but No Internet" by Renewing the IP

 Here's what to do: